-- Disposal of wastes (from nuclear wastes to clearing of old minefields)
+- Disposal of wastes (food, nuclear wastes, old minefields, leaching landfills, etc.)

 - Topsoil depletion and erosion

-- Biodiversity loss (loss of pollinators gets the most attention)
+- Biodiversity loss (pollinators get the most attention)

 - Light and noise pollution (diminishes wildlife in human occupied zones)

-- Dispersal of many different pollutants (dead zones from nitrate runoff, for example – 400 world wide)
+- Dispersal of many different pollutants (dead zones from nitrate runoff, for example – 400 of them world-wide)

 - Plastic trash and microparticles (found everywhere on earth)

-- Endocrine disruptors (affect glandular systems of both humans and animals); cumulative effects
+- Endocrine disruptors (affect glandular systems of both humans and animals); have cumulative effects

 - Air pollution (more serious than generally recognized)